UPDATED April 23. 2014 at 9:00 a.m.

 UPDATED January 15, 2015 at 8:45 a.m.

-Share your special moments Preserve them in print!
+Preserve your special moments in print!

 Send us your wedding, engagement, anniversary and birth announcements.
-Drop off photos at our office on 115 S. Washington St., Versailles or email to to email@example.com.
+Drop off photos at our office on 115 S. Washington St., Versailles or email to email@example.com.
 There is no charge!